hwa123/scrapybook/README.md

-# scrapybook
+# Scrapybook

-### this will be used as learning practice from scrapy book, all rights reserved.
+### This will be used as learning practice from scrapy book, all rights reserved.

-Environment: Python 2.7 + AWS Linux VM
+Environment: python 2.7 + AWS Linux VM

-Instruction: Docker + Vagrant 1.9.2
+Instruction: docker + vagrant 1.9.2

-Followed the installation steps on scrapy book, any issue please refer: https://github.com/scalingexcellence/scrapybook/issues
+Follow the installation steps on book, any issue please refer: https://github.com/scalingexcellence/scrapybook/issues